apache/pekko-http/docs/src/main/paradox/handling-blocking-operations-in-pekko-http-routes.md

 avoid blocking APIs.
 The following solution explains how to handle blocking operations properly.

-Note that the same hints apply to managing blocking operations anywhere in Akka, including in Actors etc.
+Note that the same hints apply to managing blocking operations anywhere in Apache Pekko, including in Actors etc.

 @@@